Photonico/Computational_Physics_Topics/Sundries/Note for Writing in the Sciences.md

 # Note for Writing in the Sciences

-This is my note for the course Writing in the Science, which is offered by [Coursera](https://www.coursera.org/learn/sciwrite).
+This is my personal study note for the 'Writing in the Science' course, which is provided through [Coursera](https://www.coursera.org/learn/sciwrite).

 ## Introduction, principles of effective writing